What if I’m not sure what ID I need in order to vote?

 Ask for a new one!
 We’ve all been there, cruising through the ballot happy as can be until we start filling in the wrong oval.
 Just ask the nearest poll worker for a new ballot and you’ll be back to voting in no time.

 What a great idea!
 You deserve it.
-And if that “I Voted” sticker isn’t doing quite enough to express your pride and joy, might we suggest some Justice ReMix’d?
+And if that “I Voted” sticker isn’t doing quite enough to express your pride and joy, might we suggest a scoop of Churn Out the Vote?
 As our friend, the late Congressman John Lewis, used to say “the vote is precious, almost sacred.
 It is the most powerful nonviolent tool or instrument we have in a democratic society and we must use it.”
 A vote this year is a vote for justice, equality, fairness, and a stronger democracy.
 Thank you for doing your part.